KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 https://en.wikipedia.org/wiki/Kano_model

-kano-model is one of famous model to explain about quality.
+kano-model is one of the famous models to explain about quality.
-There is two quality.
+There is two main quality.
 One is Must-be Quality and another is Attractive Quality.
-Japan market's must-be quality is high because they require crash-free app as must-be quality in many case.
+Must-be quality in Japan is high because they require crash-free app as must-be quality in many cases.
+It is not attractive for them.

 # diachronic quality in mobile app

-Mobile app's environment changes frequently.
-OS version change every year.
+Mobile app's environment changes frequently and OS version change every year.
 UI and design also change a few years cycle.
-Required quality by market also have changed.
+Required quality by market also has changed.

+Recently, I sometimes address as diachronic quality like this movement.
+This name comes from linguistics.

 # Changes in Cookpad

 - release cycle: 2week ~ 1months
 - change ui / code

-In this period, Cookpad also have changed to catch up with the cycle.
+In this period, Cookpad also has changed to catch up with the cycle.
-Release our app every two weeks or one months to challenge our service and UI.
+Release our app every two weeks or one month to challenge our service and UIs for the end users.
-Recently, we changes source code around 5,000 ~ 10,000 lines per release.
+Recently, we change source code around 5,000 ~ 10,000 lines per release.

 # summary

-History of Cookpad iOS app and its changes diachronic quality in mobile
+Histories of Cookpad iOS app and its changes. diachronic quality in mobile.

 # Tasting tests😋